 Fill in values for the following fields:

-Host/Name: Input the value ‘DMARC’ in this column.
-In case, you are entering a DMARC record for a subdomain, then put in ‘dmarc.subdomain'.
-The hosting provider will add the domain or subdomain after the value respectively.
+Host/Name: Input the value'_DMARC' in this column.
+If you enter a DMARC record for a subdomain, then put in '_dmarc.subdomain'.
+The hosting provider will add the domain or subdomain after the value, respectively.

 Record Type: Here, you have to select the 'TXT' DNS record option from the drop-down list.

 Value: Every DMARC record requires two tag-value pairs.
-First is "v" and second, "p".
-The former "v" has only one tag-value pair that is provided as v=DMARC1.
-For the "p" tag pair, three options are usually available, ‘none’, ‘quarantine’, or 'reject’.
+First is "v" and second, "p."
+The former "v" has only one tag-value pair provided as v=DMARC1.
+Three options for the "p" tag pair are usually available: ' none,' 'quarantine,' or 'reject.'
 The entry of these tag-value pairs will be: 'p=none'; 'p=quarantine' or, 'p=reject'.